Exceptional point rings and $PT$-symmetry in the non-Hermitian XY model

 Here we examine the location of EPs in the energy eigenspectrum of another paradigmatic many-body system -- the anisotropic Heisenberg XY spin chain -- solved long ago by Lieb, Schultz and Mattis~\cite{Lieb1961} by mapping to \textit{free fermions} via the Jordan-Wigner transformation~\cite{Jordan1928} and Bogoliubov transformation in Fourier space.
 As we shall see, the non-Hermitian extension of the anisotropic XY model exhibits two concentric rings of complex $\lambda$ values at which EPs appear, which each approach the unit circle in the infinite size limit.

-An important and extensively investigated aspect of non-Hermitian physics involves $\PT$-symmetric non-Hermitian systems~\cite{benderRealSpectraNonHermitian1998, benderIntroductionSymmetricQuantum2005,El-Ganainy2018}, in which parity-time symmetry can be used as a replacement for Hermiticity to define unitary time evolution, and give a real spectrum when the symmetry is unbroken.
+An important and extensively investigated aspect of non-Hermitian physics involves $\PT$-symmetric non-Hermitian systems~\cite{benderRealSpectraNonHermitian1998, benderIntroductionSymmetricQuantum2005,El-Ganainy2018}, in which parity-time symmetry can be used as a replacement for Hermiticity to define unitary time evolution, provided a different $\PT$-constructed inner product is used.
 We recall that if a $\PT$-symmetric Hamiltonian is in the unbroken $\PT$ symmetry regime, its eigenvalues are entirely real.
 On the other hand, if the $\PT$ symmetry is broken, the spectrum can be complex, with any non-real eigenvalues appearing in complex conjugate pairs.
 Here we establish that the XY model enjoys broken $\PT$ symmetry when the complex parameter $\lambda$ is pure imaginary.
 We find that this line of broken $\PT$ symmetry in the complex plane includes a subset of EPs.